axeld5/arxiv_affiliation_scraping/README.md

 ## Features

-- Fetches papers from all CS categories published in the last 3 days
+- Fetches papers from all CS categories published at the latest date of publication
 - Downloads and parses the first page of each paper's PDF
 - Uses Google's Gemini AI to extract unique author affiliations
 - Outputs results to `papers.json`